igraph/rigraph/revdep/cran.md

 ## revdepcheck results

-We checked 7 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 3 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 3 new problems
- * We failed to check 3 packages
+ * We failed to check 0 packages

 Issues with CRAN packages are summarised below.

 ### New problems
 (This reports the first line of each new failure)

-* manynet
+* drake
-  checking tests ...
+  checking examples ...
 ERROR

-* simcausal
+* sfnetworks
   checking tests ...
 ERROR
+  checking running R code from vignettes ...
+ERROR checking re-building of vignette outputs ...
+NOTE

-* skynet
+* targets
   checking tests ...
 ERROR

-### Failed to check

-* bnlearn   (NA)
-* datapack  (NA)
-* streamDAG (NA)